ztsrxh/RSCD-Road_Surface_Classification_Dataset/README.md

 | MobilenetV3 | 87.65% | 2.5|
 | Resnet18 |  86.67%  |   2       |

-The nets was simply trained based on the pre-trained weights with cross-entropy loss, without any tricks.
+The nets was simply trained based on the pre-trained weights with cross-entropy loss for 5 epoches, without any tricks.